Federal Work-Study

 2. To provide work experience related to the student’s chosen academic major or career field; and

-3. To improve relations between the College and the community.
+3. To improve relations between the college and the community.

 Students may be employed by College of Alameda, government agencies, or private, non-profit organizations working for the public good.
-Because of its federal funding, the Federal Work-Study Program must adhere to strict regulations enacted by Congress and enforced by the U.S. Department of Education.
+Because of its federal funding, the Federal Work-Study (FWS) Program must adhere to strict regulations enacted by Congress and enforced by the U.S. Department of Education.

 Student Eligibility Requirements